 Lloyd was liberated on September 9, 1945, and returned to the Philippines for medical treatment.
 He was also promoted to sergeant.
 He then returned to the United States on October 15, 1945, and returned to Janesville.
 He was discharged on May 18, 1946.

-He then returned to the United States on October 15, 1945, at San Francisco on the U.S.S.
+He then returned to the United States on the U.S.S.
 Storm King which sailed in September and stopped in Hawaii before arriving at San Francisco on October 15.
 Lloyd was sent Mayo Hospital in Galesburg, Illinois, for treatment for his kidney ailment.
 He was given a 21 day leave home and returned to Janesville, Wisconsin, and was discharged on May 18, 1946.

 On May 25, 1948, Lloyd was subpoenaed to give testimony against Tomoya Kawakita.
 Kawakita was an American citizen who worked as an interpreter for the Japanese at Osaka #3-B. He was charged with treason for torturing, taunting, and beating the POWs.
 He was called “Efficiency Expert” by the POWs for his beatings.
 Kawakita was found guilty and sentenced to death.
 President Dwight Eisenhower reduced the sentence to life in prison.
 Kawakita, after serving ten years, was later released when Alcatraz closed.
 He was deported to Japan.

 Lloyd Richter was released from the army and registered for Selective Service a second time.
-He married Mary B. Turner on April 25, 1946, and worked as a carpenter.
-He became the father of a daughter and son.
+He married Mary B. Turner on April 25, 1946, worked as a carpenter and became the father of a daughter and son.
 He spent the rest of his life in Belvidere, Illinois.
 Lloyd J. Richter died on June 26, 1985, at the Veterans Administration Hospital in North Chicago, Illinois, and was buried at Belvidere Cemetery in Belvidere, Illinois.